Fine Motor Activities!

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

 The next fine motor activity is just as simple and uses 2 products.
 It is known as a “threading” activity.

 - Cheerios or dried pasta

 Have your toddler sit down with a bowl of dry Cheerios and a few pipe cleaners.
 Show them how to put the Cheerios on the pipe cleaner.
 The threading action is what is helping them use their fine motor skills.
 This also will strengthen and develop those muscles.
 You can use this “threading” technique with shoelaces instead of pipe cleaners or anything that you can find to have your child thread something.
 Sofia loves to snack on Cheerios so when she was finished threading, I let her eat the Cheerios.
 She had a lot of fun with this activity.
 The threading technique is really endless with the ideas you can come up with, to get them interested in the activity.

 Hope you find this useful!
 What are some of your favorite fine motor toddler activities?
-If you like this post check out another fine motor activity using colored straws!
+If you like this post, check out another fine motor skills activity where I use colored straws!